We explain the basics of house and contents insurance.

 The Earthquake Commission’s cover is called EQCover.
-It kicks in after an earthquake or other natural disaster but you usually have to have private insurance to be eligible.
+It kicks in after an earthquake or other natural disaster, but you usually need to have private insurance to be eligible.

-for damage to your land, under your home and within eight metres of a residential building and structures.
-Land under or supporting the main access ways (but not the driveway paving itself), up to 60 metres from your home, is also covered.
+for damage to your land under your home and within 8m of residential buildings and structures.
+Land under or supporting the main access ways (but not the driveway paving itself), to up to 60m from your home, is also covered.
 There is some cover for bridges, culverts and retaining walls.

 If you’ve been denied private insurance, you can apply to EQC for Direct EQCover.
-It’s decided case-by-case.
-You have to prove you haven’t been able to get private insurance.
-Less than 500 properties have got Direct EQCover.
+It’s decided case-by-case, and you’ll have to prove you’ve been unable to get private insurance.

 If you can’t afford full cover from an insurance company, you could ask if it offers a fire only, or fire and burglary policy.
 This would be cheaper than all-risk cover and would mean you were still entitled to EQCover.